How do I become an audio describer?

 You will find a fill list of Training courses listed on our website, take a look to see what is involved, most of the courses are booked through venues but it is always worth discussing the options with our training supervisor.
 Audio Description Association courses are open to all describers.
 For Audio Description in Scotland see ADA Scotland who provide training and advice on all things audio description for those living on or across the border in Scotland, go to their website adascotland.com for more information.

 Which agencies provide audio description?

-Sightlines, run by a trio of describers – Jonathan Nash, Margaret Spittles and Julia Grundy – works in all theatrical genres and specialises in opera.
+Sightlines, run by a trio of describers – Jonathan Nash, Margaret Spittles and Julia Grundy – work in all theatrical genres and specialises in opera.
 They currently work for Welsh National Opera, the Royal Opera House and theatres in Birmingham, Nottingham and Oxford.
-They occasionally employ fellow describers but currently have no vacancies.
-However, anyone interested in working with Sightlines at a later date is welcome to contact them.
+They occasionally employ additional describers.

-Bridge Arts and Culture is run by Amanda Wright, who is herself an accredited describer working across genres, and using other accredited describers to supplement the service offered by her company.
+Bridge Arts and Culture, run by Amanda Wright, work across genres, and employ accredited describers.
 Bridge’s books are currently full, but CV’s emailed to email@example.com will be filed for future reference.

 Other freelance describers market themselves to theatres in their area, providing a valuable service to blind and partially sighted patrons and helping venues fulfil their obligations under the Equality Act.

 Audio Description is available across a whole range of arts and entertainment fields, a small number of full-time and part-time audio description opportunities are provided by broadcasters and associated agencies for more information please contact firstname.lastname@example.org or view our directory for additional contacts.